ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SUB+UNSUB.md

 <h2>Subscribe and Unsubscribe Postbacks</h2>
 <div id="page-content"><strong>Brief Overview:</strong>
 This document will provide a technical description of the Subscribe and Unsubscribe postbacks API for phone and email.
-Briefly, this API allows those with subscribe and unsubscribe postbacks enabled to generate and forward postbacks to their server whenever an individual subscribes or unsubscribes from a mobile or email campaign.
+Briefly, this API allows those with subscribe and unsubscribe postbacks enabled to generate and forward postbacks to their server when an individual subscribes or unsubscribes from a mobile or email campaign.

 <strong>Mobile Subscribe</strong>
 <p><strong>Synopsis:</strong> This postback notification subscribes a phone number to a specific campaign.</p>